Sunday , 19 January 2025

 Researchers at Columbia University suggest that training robots to predict future facial expressions and execute these expressions simultaneously with humans could mitigate these challenges.
 A team led by Hod Lipson, Professor at Columbia University’s Creative Machines Lab, developed a robot named Emo that uses AI models and high-resolution cameras to predict and attempt to replicate human facial expressions.

-According to Latest that the robot could predict an upcoming smile 839 milliseconds before it happens, expressing the smile simultaneously with humans through the model.
+According to Latest.com, the robot could predict an upcoming smile 839 milliseconds before it happens, expressing the smile simultaneously with humans through the model.
 Yuhang Hu, the lead author of the paper and a Ph.D. student at Columbia University’s Creative Machines Lab, explained that for example, before a smile fully forms, there’s a brief moment when the corners of the mouth begin to lift, and the eyes start to crinkle slightly.
 Emo can capture these subtle changes on people’s faces to predict facial expressions.
 The researchers demonstrated this ability using a robot face with 26 degrees of freedom.

 Emo details